 Is vaping harmful?

 You may have heard different things in the media about the side effects of vaping.
 This page gives an overview of what we know so far about how vaping can affect your health.
+Our information relates to legal e-cigarettes – ones that are registered with the UK Medicines and Healthcare products Regulatory Authority (MHRA).
+Always use legal e-cigarettes from a reputable retailer.

 What are e-cigarettes?